 The parasympathetic branch has the opposite functions and is responsible for healing, repairing damaged tissue, immune function, and digesting.
-When this branch is functioning well digestion and motility are balanced.
+When this branch is functioning well, digestion and motility are balanced.
 The parasympathetic function also regulates the amount of hormones that are made, recycled and repaired.
-When this system is functioning well you release feel-good hormones and is largely responsible for hedonistic pleasures and connect our frontal cortex, consciousness, gratitude, connection and higher-level cognition, which keeps us smart, sharp, connected, flexible and creative.
+When this system is functioning well, you release feel-good hormones.
+It is largely responsible for hedonistic pleasures and connect our frontal cortex, consciousness, gratitude, connection and higher-level cognition, which keeps us smart, sharp, connected, flexible and creative.

-The primary way to accomplish this is to find beneficial ways to distress.
-No drinking, recreational drugs, watching movies and overeating are not the answer.
+The primary way to accomplish this is to find beneficial ways to de-stress.
+No, drinking, recreational drugs, watching movies and overeating are not the answer.
 Here are a few strategies that can help.

-Sleep: We replenish ourselves with sleep.
+We replenish ourselves with sleep.
 This is one of the primary ways that we activate the autonomic nervous system.
 Some strategies for improving your sleep are to go to bed at the same time each night.
 Every hour of sleep before midnight is equal to two after.
 Some nights you may need to vary things, but minimize the variation to 90 minutes.
-The bedroom is best used for only sleep and sex so minimize light, electronics and maintain a level of cleanliness.
+The bedroom is best used for only sleep and sex, so minimize light and electronics and maintain a level of cleanliness.
 The light from electronic screens can disrupt sleep.
-Having a flashing rectangles lights out time that is at least 30-60 minutes before bed will help.
+Having a flashing rectangles lights out time that is at least 30-60 minutes before bed, will help.
 Have routines that include a warm bath and enjoyable books or music.

 The Happiness Advantage: Sean Achor